tyronwyt/Habitus-Capital/site/content/investing/investing_4.md

 ---
 date: 2018-10-18T13:23:28.149Z
 ---
-### Raising capital
+### Our Edges

+•	Our automated processes of evolving through failures

+•	Our revolutionary risk management tools

+•	Our constant search for efficiencies

+•	Our process of extracting consistent marginal gains

-Habitus Capital periodically invites our database of investors to review prospective investment opportunities.
-Should you wish to receive a prospectus, please submit your details below
+**Should you wish to receive more information about our funds, please submit your details below**